Search

 Contact an actuary or a pension consulting firm (like us!)

-At first, a calculation needs to be performed about how much you can actually contribute to a defined benefit plan.
+At first, a calculation needs to be performed about how much you can actually contribute to a defined benefit pension plan.
 Unlike 401(k) and profit-sharing plans, contributions to a defined benefit plan vary from person to person.
 You can calculate an estimate using our online defined benefit calculator.
 Feel free to email us at info@pensiondeductions.com for quick assistance.

 Talk to your CPA